seadowg/seadowg.github.com/_posts/2022-10-24-crash-test.md

 title:  "Android's Restart On Crash Behaviour"
 description: ""
 tweets:
-    - "I've done some digging into Android's crash behaviour and found something weird..."
+    - "I've done some digging into #android's crash behaviour and found something weird..."
-    - "Android will occasionally (depending how well behaved your app is) restart your app's process automatically.
-This is all well and good, but it will restore the back stack WITHOUT THE ACTIVITY THAT WAS ON TOP"
+    - "Android will occasionally (depending on how well-behaved your app is) restart your app's process automatically.
+This is all well and good, but it will restore the back stack WITHOUT THE ACTIVITY THAT WAS ON TOP."
     - "I'd actually not realized that this restart behaviour existed, let alone that you'd end up sending the user to a different place than where they experienced the crash.
 Perhaps this was all obvious to other people though?"
-    - "Anyway, more details in my post at [https://seadowg.com/2022/10/24/crash-test.html].
-If anyone has a links to official docs on this I'd to see them."
+    - "Anyway, more details in my post at https://seadowg.com/2022/10/24/crash-test.html.
+If anyone has links to official docs on this I'd to see them."
 ---

 Usually, when an uncaught `Exception` occurs in an Android app process, the user is shown a dialog by the system informing them that the app has "stopped" or "crashed".
 If the user hits "Close app" (or just dismisses the dialog) the process is killed.